qeled/discordie/readme.md

+### Discordie

+A Node.js module providing a set of interfaces to interact with Discord API.

+**Requires at least Node.js 4.0.0.**

 ### WIP

 This module is in development.
+Things MAY and WILL break.

 You might consider using these instead: